michael-gif/Landline-Phone-Digitiser/README.md

 Testing of the optocoupler circuit showed it working perfectly.
 PWM signals from the Pico were being turned into superimposed signals on the phone's 12V input which were being isolated by the phone and sent to the handset speaker, making them audible when you put the handset to your ear.
 With some simple coding I was able to play the UK national anthem on the handset speaker by changing the frequency of the Pico's PWM output.

 ### Conclusion <a name="conclusion2"/>
-With the ESP32 code and the Python script, phone numbers and IVR systems can be created that allow the Vanguard to do many things.
+With the Pico code and a Python script, phone numbers and IVR systems can be created that allow the Vanguard to do many things.
 Such things involve opening websites, opening programs, sending emails, sending messages etc etc

 Schematic
 ![Telephone Exchange Schematic](https://github.com/michael-gif/Landline-Phone-Digitiser/blob/main/Resources/Schematics/telephone_exchange_schematic_v2.png)